|About this course:|

 |No residential school|

 This introduction to philosophy considers fundamental questions from six core areas: the self; philosophy of religion; ethics; knowledge and science; the mind; and political philosophy.
 What makes me ‘Me’?
 Does God exist?
 Why should I act morally?
 Can I trust science?
 How can I, a physical being, have thoughts and emotions?
 Should I obey laws I disagree with?
-Philosophers – both past and present – have offered radically diverging answers to these and the other questions asked in this course.
+Philosophers – both past and present – have offered radically diverging answers to these and the other questions asked in this module.
 Guided engagement with this philosophical tradition will provide the platform for you to tackle the big questions of philosophy for yourself.

 Modules at Level 2 assume that you are suitably prepared for study at this level.
 If you want to take a single module to satisfy your career development needs or pursue particular interests, you don’t need to start at Level 1 but you do need to have adequately prepared yourself for OU study in some other way.
 Check with our Student Registration & Enquiry Service to make sure that you are sufficiently prepared.

 The self - It is hard to think of anything more basic to our understanding of life than the assumptions we make about the true nature of ourselves, in particular that we in some sense carry on being the same person despite physical and psychological change over time.
 Could it be a mistake to think like this?
 Is this notion of a continuous self just an illusion, as Hume suggested?
 What, if anything, is it that makes Rembrandt, the ageing painter depicted in a late self-portrait, the same person as the young apprentice in early drawings?
 This isn't a trivial issue.
 Some real moral differences hinge on the answer we give, as for example, whether war criminals should be punished for crimes committed half a century or more ago.
 Questions about the nature of the self matter too when considering the possibility of life after death.
 If something were to survive death, what would it be?
 It is no longer far-fetched to imagine transferring memories from a dying person to an artificially-created brain, or perhaps to a donor brain.
 Would the brain with the now-dead person's memories house a person and, if so, would it be the same person as the one whose body died?
-This opening book of the course explores a range of questions about the self and personal identity through classic readings by John Locke and David Hume and more recent writing by Derek Parfit.
+This opening book of the module explores a range of questions about the self and personal identity through classic readings by John Locke and David Hume and more recent writing by Derek Parfit.

 Philosophy of religion - In this book we turn from the self to God: from questions about personal identity, and what it is to be who one is, to questions about the existence of a supreme being.
 The book begins by asking what the words ’God‘ and ’religion‘ mean, and what it is to ask philosophical questions and offer philosophical arguments, about religion in general and about God in particular.
 This is followed by an examination of the claim that there can be no arguments when it comes to matters of faith.
 A variety of arguments for God’s existence is examined, including Thomas Aquinas’ ’Second way’, and classic and contemporary versions of the argument from design.
 Detailed discussion of design arguments leads to the question why – if there is a good and all-powerful God – there is so much evil in the world.
 The book concludes by raising some questions about miracles and religious experience.

 Ethics - Judgements about what we ought or ought not to do permeate and shape our lives.
 But what grounds do we have for these judgements?
 When I am unsure about the moral acceptability of a possible course of action, where should I look to settle the matter?
 As a moral being, should I be aiming to do whatever brings about the greatest possible amount of happiness in the world?
 If not, then what?
 And why should I do the right thing if I would benefit more from doing the wrong thing?
 This third book will look at answers to these and related questions given by the ancient Greek philosopher Socrates (as recounted by his pupil Plato), the British utilitarians Jeremy Bentham and John Stuart Mill, and the German philosopher Immanuel Kant.
 The discussion is kept down to earth by applying it to familiar moral questions.
-As with the other books in the course, you will be asked to do more than familiarise yourself with what these philosophers said.
+As with the other books in the module, you will be asked to do more than familiarise yourself with what these philosophers said.
 You will also be expected to engage with them by assessing their arguments and considering potential objections to their positions.

 Knowledge - Every day we use expressions such as ‘That’s true!’ or, perhaps irritated by a news report, we exclaim ‘This is just false!’
 Sometimes we can’t make up our minds about the truthfulness of a claim because we don’t have good enough reasons either way.
 When can we say that a claim is true?
 What reasons do we have to believe which claims are good, and which are not?
 If I have witnessed something with my own eyes, can I rely on that information to form my beliefs, or should I take account of the fact that my senses are not always reliable?
 What is the difference between knowledge and mere opinion?
 We expect nature to show in the future the same regularities that we have observed in the past.
 But is this expectation rational?
 Science is widely regarded as the model of knowledge, and yet scientific theories long held as true have turned out to be false.
 Can we still be certain that current scientific theories are true?
 Is there one particular method that makes an inquiry scientific?
 You will engage with these and other questions about knowledge in general and about scientific knowledge in particular, through some of the most important texts in the history of philosophy.
 These include extracts from such classics as René Descartes’ Meditations and Hume’s Enquiry Concerning Human Understanding, as well as work by two more recent philosophers, Karl Popper and Thomas Kuhn.